wumpz/wumpz.github.io/_posts/2018-11-10-netbeans-platform-branding.md

 From netbeans websites you can download the complete localization data for the whole **platform**. (**nb71_platform_l10n.zip** you will find by google).
 This file is to include into your **pom.xml**.

-# Workflow to lokalize of all modules of a maven project
+# Workflow to localize of all modules of a maven project

 1. download the needed localized distribution **Netbeans**.
 2. extract your needed localization data using the following script for windows: